-As the total shareholder return grew significantly from 2011 - 2014, the total compensation of the Named Executive Officers grew due to higher payouts in the TSR plans as well as achieving above target adjusted EBITDA which triggered above target STIP payouts.
-In 2015 we experienced a decline in EBITDA and our Share price which has directly impacted our NEO's total compensation.
-The threshold Adjusted EBITDA was not met in 2015, therefore there was no STIP payment at all.
+As the total shareholder return grew significantly from 2013 to 2014, the total compensation of the Named Executive Officers grew due to higher payouts in the TSR plans, as well as achieving above-target adjusted EBITDA that triggered above-target STIP payouts.
+In 2015 Interfor experienced a decline in EBITDA and the Share price decline directly impacted NEO's total compensation.
+2016 and 2017 were positive years for the Share price and NEO compensation reflects the gains made.
+Interfor outperformed the TSX Composite and the TSX Paper and Forest Products total return indices over the period presented.